NGC 6106

 NGC 6106 is a spiral galaxy in the constellation of Hercules.
 Its velocity with respect to the cosmic microwave background is 1527±6 km/s, which corresponds to a Hubble distance of 22.52 ± 1.58 Mpc.
 This is in good agreement with 29 non-redshift measurements which give an average distance of 22.272 ± 0.764 Mpc.
 It was discovered by German-British astronomer William Herschel on 13 April 1784.

+NGC 6106 has a possible active galactic nucleus, i.e. it has a compact region at the center of a galaxy that emits a significant amount of energy across the electromagnetic spectrum, with characteristics indicating that this luminosity is not produced by the stars.